sheki/parse-blog/content/note/books.md

 * Quantum Computing from the ground up
 * Thinking Strategically - the competitive edge in business in politics and everyday life
 * The Decadent Society: How We Became the Victims of Our Own Success Hardcover – February 25, 2020
+* Our Man: Richard Holbrooke and the End of the American Century - American Foreign policy biography

 # Fiction
 * In The Midst of Winter (Isabelle Allende)